Riddhvesh/Stock-Price-Prediction-Using-LSTM/README.md

-The Stock csv file is too big to upload
+For csv file of Stock is too large to upload
-It is available on Kaggle
+You can check and download the csv file from kaggle.com